Reviews

 Taking a unit such as the 8kW Samsung EHS HT Quiet, you’d expect to pay just under £4,000 from an online plumbing merchant (such as City Plumbing); this is the unit only, not including fittings or labour for installation.

-By comparison, you’d expect the likes of the Vaillant aroTHERM to cost just over £4,000 at face value and the Ideal Logic Air to cost something similar to the Samsung, from the same merchants.
+By comparison, you’d expect the likes of the Vaillant aroTHERM plus to cost just over £4,000 at face value and the Ideal Logic Air to cost something similar to the Samsung, from the same merchants.
 However, the Vaillant can look quite similar in overall price once the additional costs are factored in.

 Heat pump installation costs vary depending on the brand and output you choose, complexity of installation, whether or not you need smart controls and more.